guckesh/guckesh.github.io/docs/index.md

-# Welcome to Mezaque Silva's Projects
+# Welcome to the AOSP project for Galaxy S23 Series